jbranchmaster/upgraded-engine/recipies/batter_and_dough/02_pesarattu.md

 # Pesarattu
-Like dosa, but made with whole moong dal soked overnight or for 2-3 hours.
+Pesarattu is just like dosa, but made with whole moong dal soked for 2 hours.

 # Preparation
 - Makes x pesarattu